Griffin Theatre Company: History

 Founded in 1979 its original founders were Peter Carmody, Penny Cook, Eadie Kurzer, Jenny Laing-Peach, and Rosemarie Lenzo.
-The organisation held their first meetings in Laing-Peach's cottage in Griffin Street, Surry Hills.
-Their first project was to present the Irish play The Ginger Man by J.P.
-Donleavy at the Kirk Gallery in Cleveland Street, Surry Hills on 6 April 1979.
+The organisation held its first meetings in Laing-Peach's cottage in Griffin Street, Surry Hills.
+Their first project was to present the Irish play The Ginger Man by James Patrick Donleavy at the Kirk Gallery in Cleveland Street, Surry Hills on 6 April 1979.
 The first Artistic Director was Peter Kingston who served until the appointment of Ian B Watson in 1988.

 For the 1984 season the company was awarded The Sydney Critic's Circle Award for "the most significant contribution to theatre that year."
 In 1986 The SBW Foundation Purchased the Stables Theatre and offered the company a lifetime rent-free lease.

 The theatre focuses on "all-Australia" talent and works.

 Cate Blanchett and Jacqueline McKenzie began their professional careers at Griffin.
 The films Lantana, The Boys, and The Heartbreak Kid (which later spun off into the television series Heartbreak High) were based on plays produced by Griffin.
 Away, Australia's most produced contemporary play, also started at the company.

 Programs

 The Batch Festival

 In 2018 Griffin launched an annual experimental theatre festival, the Batch Festival.
 It is a three-week festival featuring multiple shows each day, curated to highlight emerging artists.
-It was paused in 2021 owing to the COVID-19 pandemic in Australia.
+It was paused in 2021 owing to the COVID-19 pandemic.